smart-data-models/dataModel.UrbanMobility/PublicTransportRoute/doc/new_spec_EN-US.md

 }
 ```
 #### PublicTransportRoute NGSI-LD key-values Example
 Here is an example of a PublicTransportRoute in JSON-LD format as key-values.
-This is compatible with NGSI-LD when not using options and returns the context data of an individual entity.
+This is compatible with NGSI-LD when  using `options=keyValues` and returns the context data of an individual entity.
 ```json
 {
   "@context": [